zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 SortitionLine = [{you, "secret not revealed on main chain"}].

-You generate a new address, and show the secret to the validators.
+You generate a new address, and show the secret to the validator.
 They make your new address next in line to own the sortition chain value. (if they refuse, then you need to publish the secret on-chain).

 SortitionLine = [{you, "secret not revealed on main chain"},{you, true}].